thi-ng/umbrella/packages/hdom/README.md

 #### __skip

-If `true`, the element will not be diffed and simply skipped.
-IMPORTANT:
+If true, the element will not be diffed and simply skipped.
+This attribute is only intended for cases when a component / tree branch should not be updated, but MUST NEVER be enabled when that component is first included in the tree.
+Doing so will result in undefined future behavior.

-This attribute is only intended for cases when a component / tree branch should NOT be updated, but MUST NOT be enabled when that component is first introduced / included in the tree.
-Doing so will result in undefined future update behavior.
+Note, skipped elements and their children are being normalized, but are ignored during diffing.
+Therefore, if this attribute is enabled the element should either have no children OR the children are the same (type) as when the attribute is disabled (i.e. when `__skip` is falsy).

 ### Benchmarks